RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Should the family members of these victims be allowed to sue magazine publishers, record companies and rappers for indirectly "causing" the death of their loved ones?

+Can a song or movie that is otherwise protected speech become a signal to get your guns and take to the streets?
+Suppose angry activists turn arsonists and adopt "Burning Down The House" as their anthem?
+When fellow activists hear the song at a rally, it inspires them to take hurl flaming Malatov cocktails at the governor's mansion.
+Now every time the song gets played, young people take to the streets with incendiary devices.

 What about violent movies?
 Fourteen different murderers have said that Oliver Stone’s *Natural Born Killers*